 To give you an idea, here are some cross-promotional techniques you can use within your own organization:

-- Update your email signature with a link to your newest content.
+- Update your email signature with a link to your newest materials.

-- Share content with your customers in a monthly newsletter.
+- Share new resources and blog posts with your customers in a monthly newsletter.

 - Link to key pieces of content in email campaigns.

 - Install a plugin or tool to automatically promote related content on your blog or elsewhere on your site.